Institute News and Updates

 We wish to share with you information about the Institute's research and activities.
 Included below you will find links to various texts, videos, and sites, including our annual newsletters, which summarize the previous year's achievements.

 Two separate divisions of the American Psychological Association (APA) have selected Dr. Janet E. Helms as the recipient of prestigious awards based on her longstanding work and long term contributions to counseling psychology and in the field of race and culture.
-These awards will be presented at the 2018 Annual APA Convention in Sen Francisco this August.
+These awards were presented at the 2018 Annual APA Convention in San Francisco in August.

 Lifetime Achievement Award - Society for the Psychological Studies of Culture, Ethnicity, and Race (Division 45)